kdakan/Rest-API-with-ASP.NET-Core-2/README.md

-# BUILDING AN API WITH ASP.NET CORE 2
+# REST API WITH ASP.NET CORE 2

 - ASP.NET Core can run on both the full .NET framework and the .NET Core framework (.NET Standard is not a framework, it is a standard which the frameworks comply with)
 - ASP.NET Core can run on both Windows and Linux, but the full .NET framework does not support Linux